Healthy Homes Assessment Grenada North

 Draught Stopping Grenada North

-If you are able to feel external air coming in or a clear draught from a hole or gap and you can feel it, it’s most likely a gap or an opening that needs sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-The gaps that exceed 3mm that let air into or out into the house need to be sealed.
-For example, if the open fireplace isn’t used it could cause draughts, and must be sealed off.
-Landlords and property managers are responsible for making sure that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air coming in or the air is clear from a gap or hole, then it’s probably a gap or an opening that needs sealing in somehow.
+Large cracks and gaps should be fixed permanently.
+Cracks that are greater than 3mm and allow air in or out within the home need sealing.
+In the case of an open fireplace is not in use, it may cause draughts and should be shut off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent possible.

-There is no need to cover up gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the building when the household is heated and cools in order to let them be closed and opened instead of instead of being stuck.
-We will inspect every window and door in the Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the construction.
+For instance, small gaps around windows and doors could be required to allow for movement of the structure as the house gets warmer and cooler, so that they are able to be closed and opened instead of than being stuck.
+We will inspect every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections